Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 Success for this data science project will be measured through both business and operational outcomes, aimed at optimizing public transport resources by identifying overlapping bus routes for potential adjustments.
 Achieving these outcomes will allow the Ministry of Transport's (MOT) Public Transportation team to improve resource allocation and meet public demand in underserved areas.

-<b>Business Goal</b>: Identify 2 to 3 bus routes with significant overlap with MRT lines that can be partially rerouted or adjusted.
+<b>Business Goal</b>: Identify 2 bus routes with significant overlap with MRT lines that can be partially rerouted or adjusted.
 This will allow MOT to free up funding and redirect resources.

 <b>Operational Goal</b>: Streamline public transport by eliminating redundancy and ensuring that re-routed or adjusted bus services still maintain commuter convenience without creating significant disruption.
 This will be assessed by: